Daph1986/Love-running/README.md

-My first miniproject testing it with vscode.
+My first miniproject testing it with vscode!